 Yes.
 Many downtown residents—and workers who perform critical tasks—normally take transit to their destinations, but they now find themselves in a position where they need to either keep their vehicle downtown or drive downtown to work.
 This situation creates a hardship for many who must be able to park their vehicles.
-Commissioner Eudaly instructed PBOT to temporarily reduce the all-day rate in all five of the bureau’s SmartPark garages to $5.
+On March 27, Commissioner Eudaly instructed PBOT to temporarily reduce the all-day rate in all five of the bureau’s SmartPark garages to $5.
 On June 1, due to higher demand at the First and Jefferson garage, the all-day rate was raised to $10.

-All other SmartPark garages will retain the temporary $5 all-day rate, until further notice.
+Effective Sept.
+21, all SmartPark garages will now be at the $10 all-day rate.
 Rates for short-term parking of one to four hours have not changed.
 Customers who stay longer will pay the all-day rate for that garage up until 5 a.m. the following day.
 Customers who stay for short stays will continue to pay the $1.80 per hour rate.
 Security officers will continue to patrol the garages 24/7.

 Can companies deliver groceries and other needed goods around the clock?